 Many of the New Zealanders have suffered from dysentery and other troubles, 176 in all having passed through the field hospital in three months.
+Our men Many of the New Zealanders have suffered from dysentery and other troubles, 176 in all having passed through the field hospital in three months.
 Our men all speak in high terms of praise of the treatment they have received both in the field and base hospitals.

-Our New Zealand doctor, Surgeon Purdy, had a novel experience. mandant Speut had sent in a Boer named Grobler with a flag of truce, asking Col. Galway to send out a surgeon to dress their wounded.
+Our New Zealand doctor, Surgeon Purdy, had a novel experience.
+Commandant Speut had sent in a Boer named Grobler with a flag of truce, asking Col. Galway to send out a surgeon to dress their wounded.
 Surgeon-Captain Purdy volunteered, and left the camp accom-panied by an orderly.
 The Boer was blindfolded on leaving our camp until the party got beyond the picket lines.
-The doctor's name was used as a countersign that night.
-But it was not until just before we commenced trekking that he turned up.
-When he and the or-derly appeared on the sky-line they received a volley from a picket of forty Munsters at 600 yards' range.
+The doctor's name was used as a coumtersign that night.
+But it was not until just before we commenced trekking that When he and the orhe turned up. derly appeared on the sky-line they received a volley from a picket of forty Munsters at 600 yards' range.
 Wonderful to relate, neither were hit, though the doctor's horse bucked and reared, and eventually threw its rider.
-Boers, however, caught the horse, which had galloped madly back to them, and sent it into camp.
+The Boers, however, caught the horse, which had galloped madly back to them, and sent it into camp.